Aeronautics Defense Systems: History

+In 2004, Aeronautics launched Seastar, one of the world's first unmanned surface vehicles.
+The drone can be equipped with day/night cameras, electronic surveillance sensors, sonar, and a stabilized weapons mount for a gun, or less-lethal weapons.

-In 2006, Aeronautics signed a $250 million deal with Nigeria to supply unmanned aerial vehicles and unmanned ships to protect the Niger Delta area, the country's main stockpile of oil.
+In 2006, Aeronautics signed a $250 million deal with Nigeria to supply unmanned aerial vehicles and unmanned marine vessels to protect the Niger Delta area, the country's main stockpile of oil.

-In 2007, Internet entrepreneur Avi Shaked (founder of 888 Holdings) acquired 33% of the company's share for $20 million.
+In 2007, Internet entrepreneur Avi Shaked (founder of 888 Holdings) acquired a 33% stake in the company for $20 million.